- Health & Human Services

 To increase awareness about lead poisoning in children through increased health education, community outreach, and advocacy for timely lead screenings for children in our community.

 The Colusa County Childhood Lead Poisoning Prevention Program (CLPPP) offers outreach and education about lead poisoning and provides nurse case management for children with lead poisoning.
 Lead poisoning can be harmful and negatively affect a child’s development and behavior.
 The good news is that lead poisoning is preventable!

 Colusa County Public Health offers community group presentations on Childhood Lead Poisoning Prevention.
 Contact the Colusa County CLPPP Coordinator at 530-458-0380.
-Note: our ability to provide presentations is dependent on COVID-19 containment and mitigation guidelines.

-For more information on lead poisoning visit the California Department of Public Health’s Childhood Lead Poisoning Program Branch webpage.
+For more information on lead poisoning visit the California Department of Public Health’s Childhood Lead Poisoning Prevention Program Branch webpage.

 Health Care Providers: Refer to the Health Care Provider webpage at the California Department of Public Health’s Lead Poisoning Prevention website for further resources, or contact the Colusa County CLPPP Coordinator at 530-458-0380.